PranjalShah86/News_/README.md

 API_KEY = insert your api key

-node index.js in terminal to start server
+Type "node index.js" in terminal to start server